 The goal of the ketogenic diet is to enter a state of ketosis through fat metabolism.
 In a ketogenic state, the body uses primarily fat for energy instead of carbohydrates; with low levels of carbohydrates, fats can be converted into ketones to fuel the body.

 During fasting or periods when minimal carbs are consumed, the body initially pulls stored glucose from the liver and temporarily breaks down muscle to release glucose.
 Once the stored glucose is fully depleted after about three to four days, insulin levels decrease and the body starts to use fat as its primary fuel.
 The liver produces ketone bodies from fat, which can be used in the absence of glucose.

 Ketosis is when ketone bodies accumulate in the blood.
 Most of us naturally experience mild ketosis during periods of fasting that include sleeping throughout the night, in addition to intense exercise.
 The time frame in which ketosis takes place varies with each individual and depends on factors such as resting metabolic rate and body fat percentage.

 About 70-80% of daily calories come from fat, followed by 5-10% from carbohydrates and 10-20% from protein.
 The amount of protein and carbs can vary as long as it’s four grams of fat for every combined one gram of protein and carb.
-However, this breakdown is a stark contrast from the USDA dietary recommendations for daily calories to be divided as 45-65% carbs, 10-35% as protein and 20-35% as fat.
+However, this breakdown is a stark contrast with the USDA dietary recommendations for daily calories to be divided as 45-65% carbs, 10-35% as protein, and 20-35% as fat.

 While the diet is liberal in some respects such (Hello, sausage!), it’s extremely restrictive with carb intake.
 Reaching ketosis requires staying below 20 to 50 grams of net carbohydrates (total carbs minus fiber) per day.